SciML/sciml.ai/news/2022/10/08/error_messages.md

-The entire SciML organization updated its practices to have a well-defined style guide called [SciML Style](https://github.com/SciML/SciMLStyle) This style guide is comprehensive, covered high-level details such as whether to prefer the use of closures or not, to lower more mondane details like the proper style for continuing equations to the next line.
+The entire SciML organization updated its practices to have a well-defined style guide called [SciML Style](https://github.com/SciML/SciMLStyle) This style guide is comprehensive, covered high-level details such as whether to prefer the use of closures or not, to lower more mundane details like the proper style for continuing equations to the next line.
 It has quickly become one of the most widely used style guides for Julia packages.
 For more information, please check out the style guide's documentation.